NDevTK/AntiXSLeaks/README.md

 Stops XS-Search attacks and URL based refected XSS.
 - Block hash navigations
 - Confirm cross-site navigations (Prevents attacks with SameSite Lax cookies and malicious subdomains)
+- Attempts to prevent acesss to insecure resources (like internal)

 ## Known issues
 If a protected origin redirects to a URL based XSS on the same-origin it will be allowed.